Biosecurity Fact Sheet: Pepino mosaic virus and pospiviroids associated with tomato seed

-Department of Agriculture and Water Resources, March 2018
+Department of Agriculture and Water Resources, August 2018

-The factsheet provides an overview of the risk analysis for Pepino mosaic virus and pospiviroids associated with tomato seed.
+The factsheet provides an overview of the draft risk analysis for Pepino mosaic virus and pospiviroids associated with tomato seed.

 If you have difficulty accessing these files, visit web accessibility for assistance.

-About the pest risk analysis
+Rationale for the risk analysis

-The pospiviroids managed under the emergency measures are Columnea latent viroid (CLVd), Pepper chat fruit viroid (PCFVd), Potato spindle tuber viroid (PSTVd), Tomato apical stunt viroid (TASVd), Tomato chlorotic dwarf viroid (TCDVd) and Tomato planta macho viroid (TPMVd).
+This pest risk analysis was initiated in response to the introduction of emergency measures to manage the risks posed by Pepino mosaic virus (PepMV) and pospiviroids associated with tomato seed imports.
+Six pospiviroids are managed under the emergency measures: Columnea latent viroid (CLVd), Pepper chat fruit viroid (PCFVd), Potato spindle tuber viroid (PSTVd), Tomato apical stunt viroid (TASVd), Tomato chlorotic dwarf viroid (TCDVd) and Tomato planta macho viroid (TPMVd).

 The final report will be published after consideration of stakeholder comments.